 Agnostics understand that there are reasons people believe in the creation of the universe by a higher power, and we also understand that there's reason to believe our existence could have been a strictly spontaneous and scientific phenomenon.
 But we don't really want to hear any of it, because we've already heard all of it, and we still decided to be agnostic.
 Please don't waste your time trying to convince us to change our minds.
 It won't work, and it will just make things awkward between us.

 4. We Find Plenty Of Peace In Our Uncertainty

 Like I said, being agnostic has brought me more peace than religion ever could.
 I'm perfectly comfortable not knowing, or even thinking I'm capable of knowing, all the answers to all the endless metaphysical questions we humans think up.
 The fact is, my entire existence is going to be less than a blip on this universe, and I think it would be pretty arrogant to assume I could ever know with total certainty that there is or isn't a God out there calling the shots.
 But it doesn't bother me to not know.
-Rather, accepting that everything about life and death is uncertain brings me a lot more peace than fighting that fact ever could.
+Rather, accepting uncertainty brings me a lot more peace than fighting it ever could.

 5. ...But We're Open To (Almost) Every Possibility

 Another reason agnostics choose to be agnostic is because it's so freeing to think that, concerning the metaphysical, anything is possible.
 Being agnostic means you can question everything, question nothing, or do both.
 It means you are open to, and can genuinely value, every spiritual belief system without having to pick one to hold onto forever.